sedward5/nws_spc_outlook/outlook_grid.md

 # UI Example

 You can utilize these sensors to build a number of dashboards and automations.
-This example requires mushroom and cardmod.
+This example requires [mushroom](https://github.com/piitaya/lovelace-mushroom) and [card_mod](https://github.com/thomasloven/lovelace-card-mod).
 It takes advantage of the color hex codes used by SPC and puts the timestamps in local time.

 ![Example of a grid view](ui-example.jpeg)